 Hi, and welcome to Endless Erring!
 I’m a first year Druid apprentice training with Druid College UK, and this is my space to think and write about my attempts to walk a Druid path.

-Druidry for me is not about wearing white robes at Stonehenge, or attempting to re-create the beliefs and world of the ancient Celts.
+Druidry, for me, is not about wearing fancy robes, or trying to re-create the beliefs and cultures of bronze-age tribes.
 It is not a role-playing game or an archaic superstition.
-It is about finding your connection to the land beneath us, the waters around us and the sky above us, in order to be more fully engaged in this life, here and now.
+Druidry is a modern, growing, living spirituality.
+It’s about finding a deep connection to the land beneath us, the waters around us and the sky above us, in order to be more fully engaged in this life, here and now.

 I have an MA in religious studies specializing in the psychology of religious belief, and am also active in the growing Death Positive movement.
 I contributed an essay to the anthology Godless Paganism: Voices of Non-Theistic Pagans edited by John Halstead (Lulu, 2016), and have also been featured on the Humanistic Paganism blog.

 I can generally be found walking the woods, fens and marshes of East Anglia, where I live with my partner who blogs at The Green Hedge Druid.

 All images used on this blog are either by me, or courtesy of Pixabay (CC-0) unless otherwise credited.